nickcuenca/credential-vault-cli/README.md

 - Your master password is **never stored**
 - If you lose the password, **there is no way to recover the data**
+- Encrypted with Fernet/AES and PBKDF2-derived key + salt

 ---